 Once upon a time, exchange-traded products (ETPs)—which are comprised mostly of exchange-traded funds (ETFs) and a much smaller percentage of exchange-traded notes (ETNs)—were the new kid on the investment block.
 Not anymore.

-Now, you can choose from 2,354 different ETFs/ETPs (including leveraged and inverse), with assets just over $5.8 trillion as of March 1, 2021.
+You can choose from 2,955 different ETFs/ETPs (including leveraged and inverse), with assets just over $7 trillion as of May 31, 2022 (per Bloomberg).
 And while the early ETFs tracked broad market indexes like the S&P 500® Index, now there are ETFs focused on virtually every imaginable corner of the market—from health care to solar energy, from Treasury bonds to emerging market debt, from commodities to currencies, and from Turkey to Thailand.
 You can also find style-based ETFs focused on growth, value, or capitalization, or theme-based ETFs, such as those aimed at green or socially responsible investors.

 But like any investment vehicle, ETFs have risks along with potential rewards.
 So, how exactly do they work?
 What are their pros and cons?
 And how might they fit into your investment style and strategy?

 Essentially, ETFs are baskets of securities that trade like stocks on an exchange.
 As with index mutual funds, many ETFs track an index, and those indexes can be very broad or extremely narrow.

 But the way ETFs are priced, and bought and sold, differs from mutual funds.
 A mutual fund may be purchased or sold only at a price based on the net asset value (NAV) of the fund, which is typically determined once a day and is based on the closing price of all the securities in the portfolio at the end of the trading day.
 By contrast, you can buy and sell ETFs, like stocks listed on a stock exchange, throughout the trading day.
 When you want to buy or sell shares of an ETF, you'll see a bid and ask price for the shares, just like an individual stock.
 As with stocks, the price at which an ETF trades varies throughout the day.